hathihuyen/Resume/README.md

 * Received 2010 and 2011 Excellent Employee Awards for meeting goals 100% of the time
 ### Java Software Engineer,                                                                                     Aug 2008 – Jun 2009
 #### USOL Vietnam Co., Ltd., Hanoi, Vietnam
-_Responsible for open system middleware development, software development for Financial Industry for the Nihon Unisys Group_
 * Collaborated with a team of 10 to develop features of financial products based on specifications for Japanese customers
 * Developed unit tests with Junit to make sure all the functions created worked correctly
 * Performed system testing to ensure that all test related work was carried out as defined by standards and procedures